DhruvGovani/DGNetworkingServices/README.md

 ![Cocoapods](https://img.shields.io/cocoapods/l/DGNetworkingServices) ![Cocoapods](https://img.shields.io/cocoapods/v/DGNetworkingServices) ![Cocoapods platforms](https://img.shields.io/cocoapods/p/DGNetworkingServices?color=green)

-DGNetworkingServices is a Lightweight and Powerful networking library written in Swift Language. and build on the top of URLSession which will helps you to reduce your time and efforts given in coding of same lines again and again for the Network API Calls for you app.
+DGNetworkingServices is a Lightweight and Powerful networking library written in Swift Language. and builds on the top of URLSession which will help you to reduce your time and efforts given in coding of the same lines again and again for the Network API Calls for your app.

 ## Why DGNetworkingServices?

 1. URL Configurable :
-     - Write Once and Just change the Postfix of your api.
+     - Write Once and Just change the Postfix of your API.
-  2. Easy Header, Parameters and Media Support
+  2. Easy Header, Parameters, and Media Support
-      - Just Provide the Dictonary with any type of value everything else will be taken care of.
+      - Just Provide the Dictionary with any type of value everything else will be taken care of.

  3. Response in Both Dictionary and Data
      - Don't You Hate to Decode Short JSON response?
-     -  Don't You also hate to write long code for the large responses and long keys and water it just get Decoded Like Piece of cake?
+     -  Don't You also hate to write long code for the large responses and long keys and water it just gets Decoded Like a Piece of cake?
-     - This Function provide you the response in Both Data and Dictionary so you can easily use whatevery you want for the purpose.
+     - This Function provides you the response in Both Data and Dictionary so you can easily use whatever you want for the purpose.
 You can cache them too.
  4. More Specific Error
-     - more Specific Error with a simple message . ready to show to your app user.
+     - more Specific Error with a simple message. ready to show to your app user.

 3. Logging for Better Debugging
     - yeah you rode it right You can log the Request and Response to debug the issues.
- 6. Easy and Accurate Observation of Call Proggress
+ 6. Easy and Accurate Observation of Call Progress
-    - Observer every single fraction of the proggress made in your request.
+    - Observer every single fraction of the progress made in your request.
   7. Easy To Use
  7. Simple Success and Failure Completion Handler
     - switch the Result and modify the actions for success and failure of a call.
  8. Multilayer Validations
-    - Every Request You made will be goes through multilayer of validations before pinging the server.
+    - Every Request You made will be going through a multilayer of validations before pinging the server.
  10. Pure Swift and URLSession APIs
   12. No Third Party and Easy to Understand CodeBase
 # Installation

-DGNetworkingServices Supports two method of installation for now. i will soon intergarte the **Carthage** and **Swift Package Manager**.
+DGNetworkingServices Supports two methods of installation for now.
+I will soon integrate the **Carthage** and **Swift Package Manager**.

  ## Installation With Cocoapods
 To integrate **DGNetworkingServices** into your **Xcode** project using **CocoaPods**:

-**Create PodFile** if you haven't, cd from your terminal to your project Directory and run
+**Create PodFile** if you haven't, cd from your terminal to your project directory and run

 > pod init